The Savvy Ally

 A Guide for Becoming a Skilled LGBTQ+ Advocate

-Current and relevant information on identities and LGBTQ+ language
+The most current information on identities and LGBTQ+ language

-Tools for effectively navigating difficult conversations
+Tools for navigating difficult conversations

-Actions for creating more LGBTQ+ inclusive spaces
+Best practices for creating LGBTQ+ inclusive spaces

-Recommendations for self-care and sustainable allyship
+Techniques for self-care and sustainable allyship

 “This is it.
 You found it — the very best guide on how not to make mistakes with LGBTQ+ employees, customers, students, congregants, patients, and family members.
 If you want to be an effective ally for LGBTQ+ people, buy and read The Savvy Ally.
 I very enthusiastically endorse this book.”